knutinator/lets-play-rpsls/README.md

 - I would like to expand the game with a multiplayer option, so the user can play either against a human or a computer.

-### Development
+## Development

 - The development followed this process:

     - First, a barebone file and folder structure was set up for the project.
-    - A simple outline of the needed elements and functions was sketched out in the HTML, CSS and JS files using code comments.
+    - A simple outline of the needed elements and functions was sketched out in the empty HTML, CSS and JS files using code comments.
     - The basic content and elements were written in HTML and styled using CSS.
     - The JavaScript functions were coded and tested one at a time, to assure code legibility.
     - After all JavaScript code was functional, some parts with repetitions were refactored into shorter code.